A subgroup-aware scoring approach to the study of effect modification in observational studies: Subgroup-aware scoring approach

 \subsection{The proposed method}

 We are ready to introduce our novel scoring approach that accounts for the subgroup structures for the aforementioned trimming version of M-statistics.
 Instead of applying trimming for all the matched pairs simultaneously (i.e. scalar $h_0$ is applied for all $D_{gi}$), we employ this trimming procedure within each group $g$.
-Formally, denote $h_{g0} = \text{median}\{|D_{g1}|,|D_{g2}|,\cdots, |D_{gI_g}|\}$, and we have the following group M-statistic that uses the subgroup structure:
+Formally, denote $h_{g0} = \text{median}\{|D_{g1}|,|D_{g2}|,\ldots, |D_{gI_g}|\}$, and we have the following group M-statistic for each group $g, 1 \leq g \leq G$ that uses the subgroup structure:

-In particular, without the subgroup argument (i.e. $G=1$), it reduces to the M-statistic applied to all the matched pairs since there will be no difference if a constant (say $h_0$ here) is multiplied to all the observations in a permutation test.
+In particular, without the subgroup argument (i.e. $G=1$), it reduces to the M-statistic and M-score applied to all the matched pairs since there will be no difference if a constant (say $h_0$ here) is multiplied to all the observations in a permutation test.
 Note that when $G>1$, for each group $g$, we use the scalar $h_{g0}$ to do the trimming and retain the relative differences of the score sizes across different subgroups by multiplying the weight by the within-group median $h_{g0}$.
-The $\psi$ function is the same as in section \ref{normalm} for all the numerical results in the article.
+The $\psi$ function is the same as in Section \ref{normalm} for all the numerical results in the article.
+The submax method based on the proposed equation (\ref{eq:4}) would have the same procedure as described previously in Section \ref{submax} but we will show that using the the proposed group M-statistic and the corresponding scores could result in improved performance in sensitivity analysis.